-Partners: Description of the 29 partners involved in the consortium, including a brief overview of their profile and activities.
+Partners: Description of the 31 partners involved in the consortium, including a brief overview of their profile and activities.

-Library: This section will make available all SAFETY4RAILS public documents.
-It will comprise at least the following sections:
+Library: This section makes available all SAFETY4RAILS public documents.
+It comprises at least the following sections:

-- SAFETY4RAILS brochures the electronic version of the brochures will be available in the website.
-The first brochure will focus on SAFETY4RAILS presentation: a very brief presentation on SAFETY4RAILS context, objectives, concept and contact details, in PDF format. - Public deliverables all the project public deliverables will be published in this section. - Technical papers all the technical papers published by the SAFETY4RAILS consortium, in the context of the project, will be published in this section.
+- SAFETY4RAILS brochures the electronic version of the brochures will be available on the website.
+The first brochure will focus on SAFETY4RAILS presentation: a very brief presentation on SAFETY4RAILS context, objectives, concept and contact details, in PDF format. - Public deliverables all the project public deliverables will be published in this section once approved by the EC services. - Technical papers all the technical papers published by the SAFETY4RAILS consortium, in the context of the project, will be published in this section.

-News & events: This section will allow the publication of existing news directly related to SAFETY4RAILS objectives and technologies and other relevant news.
+News & events: This section allows for the publication of existing news directly related to SAFETY4RAILS' objectives and technologies, as well as other relevant news.